tumanchyk/Tweets/README.md

 An application where you can find and follow your favorite heroes from the superhero universe.

-Tools: React Toolkits, Axios, Mockapi.io
+Tools: React Toolkits, Axios, Mockapi.io, Vite

 This application has 2 pages which I implemented using BrowserRouter.